KRM7/gapp/docs/encodings.md

 ## Solution representation

-The gene type determines how the candidate solutions are encoded in the population.
+The gene type determines how the candidate solutions to the problem are going be encoded in the population.
 The representation of the solutions will be a vector of the gene type used in all cases.
-Currently there is no way to change this to use some other data structure.
-This should be taken into account when defining new encodings.
+Currently, there is no way to change this to use some other data structure, so this should be taken into account when defining new encodings.

 ```cpp